sght500/xtreamPOC/README.md

 # xtreamPOC - A proof of concept of Xtream Portal Codes
 Proof of Concept of Xtream Portal Codes using pyxtream, mpv and nicegui.

-# Why I creared this script
+# Why I created this script
 I needed an IPTV player that can run on Linux on an old PC.
 By old, I mean an HP 1000 with an Intel Core i3 CPU and 4 GB of memory.
 I run Linux Mint on that computer, which is plugged into my TV via HDMI.
 I tried to play my IPTV content with Hypnotix, which is pre-installed, but Hypnotix crashed 90% of the time with my IPTV provider.

 Then I tried the IPTV Smarters Web Player: http://webtv.iptvsmarters.com.
 The issues with Smarters Web were: